 Members’ other interests, i.e. the elements which constitute the equity of the LLP members capital (capital classified as equity), the revaluation reserve and other reserves are classified separately on the balance sheet as ‘Members’ other interests’ with the three main elements shown separately.

-Within the financial statements, there is a note that shows the movements in members’ interests from the start of the financial period to the end (a detailed example of this is shown in the SORP; in reality it is much simpler).
+Within the financial statements, there is a statement of members interests (previously a members interests note in SORP 2005) that shows the movements in members’ interests for the current and prior year.
 This note reconciles with the Total members’ interests heading in the balance sheet.

-The presentation of the profit and loss account is pretty much the same as for that of a limited company.
+The presentation of the income statement is pretty much the same as for that of a limited company.
 Taxation doesn’t appear as it is considered to be the responsibility of the individual members.
 In addition, the SORP prescribes an extra section at the bottom: Members’ remuneration charged as an expense, which is broken down in the notes under the heading Information in relation to members.

 Double entry examples